Casus-B/Casus-custom-Chatfill-II/README.md

 ## 4.0 Clean Up

 - Minor spelling corrections.

 - Also added an extra entry to the 'agency' switch, further expounding on NPC autonomy.
 Not sure if it matters one way or another.
 It adds about 35 tokens.
 I may just leave it there and comment it out, but for now it's active.

+- NSFW modes are both disabled by default.